c4arl0s/8Remotes/README.md

 origin
 ```

-Apparently, she has a remote called **origin**.
-When you clone a repository, Git automatically adds an **origin**.
-When you clone a repository, Git automatically adds an **origin** remote pointing to the original repository, under the assumption that you will probably want to interact with it down to the road.
+Apparently, she has a remote called origin.
+When you clone a repository, Git automatically adds an origin. **When you clone a repository, Git automatically adds an origin remote pointing to the original repository, under the assumption that you will probably want to interact with it down to the road**.
 We can request a little bit more information with -v (verbose) flag:

 ```cosole
 Fri Jun 05 ~/iOS/RysGitTutorialMarysRepository